LazaUK/AOAI-APIM-AIGateway/README.md

     }
 }
 ```
-> Note: At the time of writing, API-M didn't support configuring circuit-breaker in API-M's UI of Azure portal.
+> Note: At the time of writing, configuring circuit breakers directly within the Azure portal UI for API-M was not supported.
-2. You can combine then your backends into load-balancing pool, using **round-robin**, **weight-** or **priority-based** logic.
-Provided ```LoadBalancer_Pool.json``` can be used as a template to configure such pool through API-M's REST API.
+2. You can combine your backend AOAI endpoints into a load-balancing pool, using either **round-robin**, **weight-based** or **priority-based** logic.
+The provided ```LoadBalancer_Pool.json``` can be re-used as a jump-start template to configure such a pool.
 ``` JSON
 {
     "properties": {